 All of the MPDUs within an A-MPDU are addressed to the same RA.
 All of the MPDUs within an A-MPDU have the same TA.
 All QoS Data frames within an A-MPDU that have a TID for which an HT-immediate block ack agreement exists have the same value for the Ack Policy subfield of the QoS Control field.

+If a RU is intended for multiple STAs, the MPDUs within an A-MPDU may have different RAs.
+The RA may be the MAC address of one of the multiple STAs or a broadcast MAC address.
+An HE STA may retrieve one or more frames, carried in a RU intended for multiple STAs, that are addressed to this STA based on the RA field of each MPDU frame. (#CID 14092, 13072, 13073)

 TGax Editor: Make the following changes in section 27.5.1.2, D2.2 p254, line 14